Add Labels to Resources | Teleport

 -

-Run tctl get node/hostname to get the name of the node resource to apply labels to.
+tctl get node/NODE_NAMEto get the name of the node resource to apply labels to.
 You should get output similar to the following:

 kind: node metadata: expires: "2024-01-12T00:41:17.355013266Z" id: <id> name: <name-uuid> revision: <revision-uuid> spec: # ...